 The answer is, he can.
 In fact, if he was an asshole, she wouldn’t be interested in him.
 You should always be nice in all forms of dating, just don’t be “nice” and put yourself in the friendzone.

 So why don’t girls like nice guys?
 Because those nice guys without any confidence are boring and high maintenance.
+And they tend to have a hard time getting over their insecurities.

 Guys with no self-confidence constantly need reassurance and can rarely make decisions.
 That wears down a woman quickly regardless of how “nice” you actually are to her.